leftshiftone/conveyjs/README.md

 The communication with G.A.I.A. contains several channels where each one has its own purpose.

 ### TEXT
-Is the main channel and is responsible for exchanging the elements configured in G.A.I.A..
-Convey automatically subscribes to this channel.
+The Text channel is the main channel and is responsible for exchanging the elements configured in G.A.I.A..
+Convey automatically subscribes to this channel by calling `connection.reception()`.
 The messages in this channel are rendered to HTML elements.

 ### CONTEXT
 The Context consists of attributes defined in the G.A.I.A.
 BPMN process.
 It can be received by